wKovacs64/pwned/README.md

 authentication, requiring an API key.
 See [Troy's blog post][api-key-blog-post] for rationale and a full explanation.
-In order to use some of `pwned` commands (e.g. `ba`, `pa`, and `search`), you will need to [get an API key][get-api-key] and run `pwned apiKey <your-key>` to configure `pwned`.
+In order to use some of `pwned` commands (e.g. `ba`, `pa`, and `search`), you will need to [get an API key][get-api-key] and run `pwned apiKey` to configure `pwned`.
 The other commands do not require an API key and you may use them without obtaining one.

 ## Usage